cbtrigos/teacher-applications/README.md

 - [x] approval dashboards with approving/rejecting routes
 - [x] application tracking capabilities
 - [x] pulling the appropriate applications for review & tracking for each user
-- [ ] functioning contact-us email form
+- [x] functioning contact-us email form
+- [x] authenticated signatures
+- [x] auto sign-out after 15 minutes
+- [x] deployment (Firebase for gui, Heroku for api + database)
+- [x] option to download application pdf (react-pdf)
+- [x] fuzzy search for master through apps, users, and openings (fuse.js)
-- [ ] verifying email
+- [ ] password recovery
-- [ ] authenticated signatures via docu-sign for each user
+- [ ] email and mobile confirmation
 - [ ] file uploading & s3 buckets
-- [ ] login timeout
 --------------------------------------------------------------------

 ### Usage

 This project is created using ReactJS, Express, and MySQL.

 To use this repo locally, you'll need the database tables and the authentication information to startup the backend (my email is at the end).
-Go ahead and update the following files with the authentication information and also remove the "-sample" from the file names:
+Go ahead and update the following files with the authentication information (replace all "process.env.*"):

-- api/authentication/emailAuth-sample.json
+- api/authentication/emailAuth.json
-- api/authentication/awsAuth-sample.json
+- api/authentication/awsAuth.json
-- api/authentication/mysql-sample.json
+- api/authentication/mysql.json

-Then, go ahead and clone it and install the NPM packages in each the api and the gui.
+Go ahead and clone the repo and install the NPM packages in each the api and the gui.

 ``` bash